 Whitney is a very small town located in the state of Texas.
 With a population of 2,101 people and three constituent neighborhoods, Whitney is the 611th largest community in Texas.

 Unlike some towns, Whitney isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Whitney are a mix of both white- and blue-collar jobs.
-Overall, Whitney is a town of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Whitney who work in sales jobs (18.67%), office and administrative support (11.78%), and food service (11.03%).
+Overall, Whitney is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Whitney who work in sales jobs (17.65%), food service (13.69%), and office and administrative support (8.28%).

-Whitney is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Whitney does not have a public transit system used by locals to get to and from work.

-The per capita income in Whitney in 2010 was $18,240, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $72,960 for a family of four.
-However, Whitney contains both very wealthy and poor people as well.
+The per capita income in Whitney in 2010 was $16,524, which is low income relative to Texas and the nation.
+This equates to an annual income of $66,096 for a family of four.

+Whitney is a somewhat ethnically-diverse town.
 The people who call Whitney home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whitney residents report their race to be White, followed by Black or African-American.
 Whitney also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.94% of the town’s residents.
-Important ancestries of people in Whitney include German, English, French , and Italian.
+People of Hispanic or Latino origin account for 12.47% of the town’s residents.
+Important ancestries of people in Whitney include German, English, Dutch, and French .

 The most common language spoken in Whitney is English.
 Other important languages spoken here include Spanish and Arabic.